nubenetes/awesome-kubernetes/docs/kubernetes-tools.md

 * [kube-bench](https://github.com/aquasecurity/kube-bench) Checks whether Kubernetes is deployed according to security best practices as defined in the CIS Kubernetes Benchmark
 * [kube-bench-exporter](https://github.com/yashvardhan-kukreja/kube-bench-exporter) Helps you to export your kube-bench reports to multiple targets like Amazon S3 buckets with ease.
 * [Karmada](https://github.com/karmada-io/karmada) Karmada (Kubernetes Armada) is a Kubernetes management system that enables you to run your cloud-native applications across multiple Kubernetes clusters and clouds, with no changes to your applications.
 By speaking Kubernetes-native APIs and providing advanced scheduling capabilities, Karmada enables truly open, multi-cloud Kubernetes.
-* [Popeye - A Kubernetes Cluster Sanitizer 🌟🌟](https://github.com/derailed/popeye) Popeye is a utility that scans live Kubernetes cluster and reports potential issues with deployed resources and configurations.
-It sanitizes your cluster based on what's deployed and not what's sitting on disk.
-By scanning your cluster, it detects misconfigurations and helps you to ensure that best practices are in place, thus preventing future headaches.
-It aims at reducing the cognitive overload one faces when operating a Kubernetes cluster in the wild.
-Furthermore, if your cluster employs a metric-server, it reports potential resources over/under allocations and attempts to warn you should your cluster run out of capacity.
 * [kube-secrets-init](https://github.com/doitintl/kube-secrets-init) Kubernetes mutating webhook for `secrets-init` injection
 * [liqo: Enable dynamic and seamless Kubernetes multi-cluster topologies](https://github.com/liqotech/liqo) Building your endless Kubernetes ocean.
 Liqo is a platform to enable dynamic and decentralized resource sharing across Kubernetes clusters, either on-prem or managed.
 Liqo allows to run pods on a remote cluster seamlessly and without any modification of Kubernetes and the applications.
 With Liqo it is possible to extend the control plane of a Kubernetes cluster across the cluster's boundaries, making multi-cluster native and transparent: collapse an entire remote cluster to a virtual local node, by allowing workloads offloading and resource management compliant with the standard Kubernetes approach.
 * [redhat-certification: chart-verifier: Rules based tool to certify Helm charts 🌟](https://github.com/redhat-certification/chart-verifier)